 Seamus is 6'2", weighs 185 pounds and if pressed can run 5 miles in 31 minutes.
 He loves a variety of music, but has a special interest in the pre-classical period, oldies rock and Celtic.
 He sings bass/baritone in a church choir and periodically joins select choirs for special performances.

-He generally lives alone in a large Victorian house in the Clifton area of Cincinnati, Ohio or at his camp in the wild woods of Michigan's Upper Peninsula.
+When we first meet him in Ant Farm he lives alone in a large Victorian house in the Clifton area of Cincinnati, Ohio or at his camp in the wild woods of Michigan's Upper Peninsula.

 For starters, he has all his hair.
 Need I say more?